ksruthi1992/ava/docs/ava_report1.md

 Main Success Scenario:

-	1.User logs in to Ava
+	1. User logs in to Ava

-	2.User goes to the pantry mode
+	2. User goes to the pantry mode

-	3.User can view any recipe
+	3. User can view any recipe

-	4.User shares the recipe
+	4. User shares the recipe